SmartPracticeschool/llSPS-INT-3449-Analysis-of-Amazon-Cell-Phone-Reviews/README.md

 Project ID:- SPS_PRO_180

-use analysis of aazon cell phone file.docx for complete documentation
+use Analysis of Amazon cell phone file.docx for complete documentation